 Support

 Lambda offers nationwide counseling for young LGBTIQ people.
 Through youth meetings and workshops, they make it easier for young queers to get to know each other and exchange ideas.
+They also advocate for the interests of young LGBTIQ people politically at federal and state level.

 Support